Elwinmage/ha-reefbeat-component/README.md

 # Compatibility

-✅  Fully Tested  ☑️ Must Work (If you have one, can you confirm it's working [here](https://github.com/Elwinmage/ha-reefbeat-component/discussions/8) )  ❌ Not Implemented Yet
+✅  Fully Tested  ☑️ Must Work (If you have one, can you confirm it's working [here](https://github.com/Elwinmage/ha-reefbeat-component/discussions/8) )
 <table>
   <th>
     <td colspan="2">Model</td>